Thesalmar/thesalmar/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 I'm **Thesalmar**, also known IRL as Côme Lemargue.
-I'm a french Enterprise IT Support Technician at Datadog
+I'm a IT Support Technician at X

 💻
 ---
 I experienced some stacks in the past : C and Python
-I was coding a lot when I was at [EPITECH](https://www.epitech.eu/en) but it didn't went as expected and I quit this school 2 years after my entry.
+I was coding a lot when I was at [EPITECH](https://www.epitech.eu/en) but it didn't went as expected and I quit this school 2 years after entering it.

 Now, I am more focus on working with other subjects such as Systems & Networks, although my work is done on UI Friendly cloud apps.

 My favorite distro on Linux is [Debian](https://www.debian.org) and you can find my [dotfiles repository](https://github.com/Thesalmar/t_dotfiles) here.
 I don't go on github often because I don't code that much now compared to a few years ago.
-However, if I can learn to create a Pizza ordering script with Ruby, that would be great :)
+However, if I can learn to create a SaaS app with different stacks, that would be great :)

 ☁️
 ---